The Falling Trilogy, Book 3

 A motorsport pioneer, Tanner has come to this little coastal town for the racetrack—but he’s staying for Grace.
 Even though the standoffish attorney seems determined to stay out of reach, Tanner doesn’t need a law degree to tell that their attraction is very, very mutual.
 As her visits to the track become more frequent, and as Tanner learns more about Grace’s trouble family, he starts to pry open the tiny cracks in her controlled demeanor.
 Hidden beneath, there’s an incredible passion waiting to be set free.

-Connected Books: Falling
+Connected Books: The Falling Trilogy